-Through meditation, you discover that you are not limited by conditioned life, but instead, you have access to endless possibilities with every thought, word, and action.
-With each moment of meditation, you explore and connect to the peace and silence that you bring to the outer world.
-This is the magic of meditation.
-What matters is not necessarily what you experience while meditating, but what you experience in the rest of the hours after meditation.
+Through Meditation, you discover that you are not limited by conditioned life; instead, you have access to endless possibilities with every thought, word, and action.
+With each moment of Meditation, you explore and connect to the peace and silence you bring to the outer world.
+This is the magic of Meditation.
+What matters is not necessarily what you experience while meditating but what you experience the rest of the hours after Meditation.

 WHO JOINED THE MEDITATION CIRCLE?

-You also can join the millions of people around the world who have discovered through constant meditation balance, fulfillment, healing, and inner happiness.
+You can also join the millions of people worldwide who have discovered, through constant Meditation, balance, fulfillment, healing, and inner happiness.

-Lately, the practice of meditation has gained more and more popularity being recommended by physicians, psychologists, and cognitive behavioral therapists.
+Lately, Meditation has gained more and more popularity, being recommended by physicians, psychologists, and cognitive behavioral therapists.

-It was introduced and taught in some schools as a special program, and incorporated in some companies, in the employee’s work schedule as a way to overcome stress and fatigue and increase efficiency at work.
+It was introduced and taught in some schools as a particular program and incorporated in some companies in the employees’ work schedules to overcome stress and fatigue and increase efficiency at work.

 EXPERIENCES DURING MEDITATION

-During Meditation, you will live certain natural experiences which are part of the process of awareness through observation: thoughts, sensations, sounds, falling asleep, or a feeling of deep inner peace.
+During Meditation, you will live specific natural experiences that are part of the process of awareness through observation: thoughts, sensations, sounds, falling asleep, or a feeling of deep inner peace.

-Ten of thousand thoughts go through our minds every day, some of them we keep, some we delete, and some we just let pass by.
-Thoughts want to keep us on constant alert, as an explanation for every moment we live.
+Ten thousand thoughts go through our minds daily; some we keep, some we delete, and some we just let pass by.
+Thoughts want to keep us on constant alert as an explanation for every moment we live.

-When we receive a thought, we give it a first meaning and then we start to build more meaning around it, or we move on to the next one.
+When we receive a thought, we give it a first meaning, then build more meaning around it or move on to the next one.

-During meditation practice, the capacity for consciousness is activated, and the mind, which wants to control and condition, transmits through your thoughts that it is against the new state.
+During Meditation, the capacity for consciousness is activated, and the mind, which wants to control and condition, transmits through your thoughts that it is against the new state.

 That is why, when you meditate, it is normal for you to have thoughts of boredom, anxiety, and denial.
-They are silent but have a certain meaning.
-Important is to know that whatever the thought is, you do not identify with it, you just have it.
+They are silent but have a specific meaning.
+It is essential to know that whatever the thought is, you do not identify with it.
+You have it.

 Be patient with yourself, and do not give up!
 You will see that the transition from the active mind to the quiet mind will be much easier with each meditation practice because every thought will dissipate into inner peace and silence.

-No matter what thoughts interrupt your meditation, just observe them, without analyzing, them, and return slowly to the object of your attention.
+No matter what thoughts interrupt your Meditation, observe them without analyzing them and return slowly to the object of your attention.

-This can be your breath, mantra, chakra, mala (a string of beads used in meditation), a simple word, or a diagram, etc.
+This can be your breath, mantra, chakra, mala (a string of beads used in Meditation), a simple word, a diagram, etc.